Promoting sustainable and equitable transportation worldwide

 The New Chennai Streetscape

-20th December 2013 By admin Leave a Comment
+20th December 2013 by admin

 With technical assistance from ITDP India, the Corporation of Chennai has implemented the first kilometer of a planned 30 kms of new, pedestrian-friendly footpaths.
 The footpaths are part of the larger vision established through Our Cities Ourselves (OCO) Chennai, a collaborative visioning program to imagine and achieve a more livable, equitable, and sustainable future.
 The new footpaths, primarily in the Egmore area of Chennai, formalize and expand sidewalks and areas for pedestrian traffic, making them safer and more accessible.
 The projects were implemented along heavily trafficked streets, including Police Commissioner Office Road, Pantheon Road, and Halls Road.
 By reclaiming space for pedestrians, the footpaths are an important step in making Chennai a place that prioritizes people over cars.
 The footpath design was guided by ITDP’s principles for street design, Better Streets, Better Cities.